OscarWilliamNolanMensink/lwrp-poc-monorepo/CatGPT-Setup-Instructions-FolderManagment.md

 Visit: https://localhost:5001/swagger (or the port shown in the console).

-# Stopping here for first push (Need to research interface more first)
+# Stopping here for first push (Need to research interface more first) Also dont want to build anything for the first pish as not git ignore is ready.

 5. Create the UI project (manual interaction)
 Let’s use Blazor Server hosted separately from the API. mkdir -p src/ui